 Aloe vera toothpaste and mouthwash are natural options for improving oral hygiene and reducing plaque.

-Results of a 2017 study found that people who used an aloe vera toothpaste showed significant improvements to their oral health.
+Results of a found that people who used an aloe vera toothpaste showed significant improvements to their oral health.

 The study included 40 adolescents who were divided into two groups.
 Each group used either an aloe vera toothpaste or a traditional toothpaste containing triclosan twice daily.